-Going to Hel and Back: The Travel to Helheim Where a Goddess of Darkness Reigned
+Going to Hel and Back: The Realm of the Norse Goddess of the Underworld

 By far, Loki’s most well-known children are the ones he had with the giantess Angurboda.
 These include the wolf Fenrir, the Midgard Serpent Jormugandr, and the goddess Hel.
 Legends say that the children were born in a dark cave in Jotunheim and the gods saw them as symbols of pain, sin, and death.
 The Aesir feared the potential of Loki’s three children so much that they bound Fenrir, cast Jormugandr into the great sea, and banished Hel to the underworld.
 Once there, Hel ruled the realm and Odin himself granted her power over all of the nine worlds.